hckiang/font-new-heterodox-mono/README.md

 Standard in order to improve readability in small size.

 The typeface, at the current stage, is pretty usable for the purpose of scientific/system programming or typesetting articles, especially if you only need Western European glyphs.
-For web programming - perhaps you will find some less frequently used signs missing, such as the Japanese yen, or the footnote dagger sign.

 Further improvement may be to add more glyphs/language support.
 Greeks would be my priority if I had time because science is what I use this typeface for.
 Of course, any contribution is welcome.